H2O Smart Humidifer 1.1 litre directions and set-up

 1. Unbox your H2O Smart Humidifier.

-2. Unscrew the top from the base and take out the USB charging cord and handle inside.
-The cotton core filters comes already installed (two outlets so two filters), ready to go.
+2. Take the plastic sticker off the mist outlets on the top.
+Unscrew the top from the base and take out the USB charging cord and handle inside.
+The wick filters come already installed (two mist outlets, so two filters), ready to go.

 3. Screw the top back on to the base.
 Attach the handle by slipping on to the holders each side.
 Plug it in and charge for at least 2 hours minimum (ideally for the full 3.5 hours charge time).